 For understanding and learning trading, one very successful way is also to be in touch with successful traders.
 For creating a professional network you can use LinkedIn and be active on various platforms and forums, this helps understand the movements of the market along with the actions that these traders take.
 Since there are many strategies existing, you can do a constant study on what works best for each trader and in which situation.

-Find out which strategy works for who in what situation and then create your own trading strategy.
+Find out which strategy works for whom in what situation and then create your own trading strategy.

-Learning helps gain confidence in your knowledge and helps you learn and utilise strategies for various trading opportunities.
-Quantra's courses are a good source. for learning, with multiple courses about the following categories:
+Learning helps build confidence in your knowledge and enables you to utilize strategies for various trading opportunities.
+Quantra's courses on trading are an excellent resource, offering multiple options in categories such as:

 Designed with expertise and inbuilt theory, practical knowledge, infrastructure, data, community support etc. they help a quick grasp of various trading ideas.
 Althemore, these courses are the extract of hundreds of hours of research and study, which is presented in an easy to understand language and setup.